finos/FDC3/docs/api/specs/webConnectionProtocol.md

 However, Browser Resident Desktop Agents may have difficulty displaying user interfaces over applications for a variety of reasons (inability to inject code, lack of permissions to display popups etc.), or may not (e.g. because they render applications in iframes within windows they control and can therefore display content over the iframe).
 The Web Connection Protocol and the `getAgent()` implementation based on it and incorporated into apps via the [`@finos/fdc3` npm module](https://www.npmjs.com/package/@finos/fdc3), is intended to help Desktop Agents deliver these UIs where necessary.

-The WCP allows applications to indicate to the `getAgent()` implementation whether they need the UIs (they may not need one or the other based on their usage of the FDC3 API, or because they implement UIs themselves) and for Desktop Agents to provide custom implementations of them, or defer to reference implementations provided by the FDC3 Standard.
-This is achieved via:

-- **[WCP1Hello](https://fdc3.finos.org/schemas/next/api/WCP1Hello.schema.json)**: Sent by an application and incorporating boolean `payload.intentResolver` and `payload.channelSelector` fields, which are set to false if either UI is not needed (defaults to true).
-- **[WCP3Handshake](https://fdc3.finos.org/schemas/next/api/WCP3Handshake.schema.json)**: Response sent by the Desktop Agent and incorporating `payload.intentResolverUrl` and `payload.channelSelectorUrl` fields, which should be set to the URL for each UI implementation, which should be loaded into an iframe to provide the UI (defaults to URLs for reference UI implementations provided by the FDC3 project).

-When UI iframes are created, the user interfaces may use messages incorporated into the [Desktop Agent Communication Protocol (DACP)](./desktopAgentCommunicationProtocol) to communicate with the `getAgent()` implementation and through it the Desktop Agent.

-//TODO complete description once finalized.

 ```mermaid
 flowchart LR
     subgraph DA [Desktop Agent Window]